HicServices/FAnsiSql/README.md

 </a>
 </p>

 Ever had difficulty getting a DataTable into a database?
-Maybe the dates are going in a strings or some clever dude put spaces in the middle of column names?
+Maybe the dates are going in as strings or some clever dude put spaces in the middle of column names?
 FAnsiSql has you covered:

 ```csharp